pgailinas/videoqa-representation-comparison/docs/index.md

 ### Notebook Workflow

-The project is organized as a collection of modular notebooks that support reproducible experimentation in representation learning and downstream multiple-choice Video Question Answering (VideoQA).
-The workflow consists of three complementary experimental pipelines together with shared evaluation and reporting notebooks.
+The project is organized as nine modular notebooks supporting the three experimental pipelines.

 | Notebook | Purpose |
 |----------|---------|